 The Political Pulse: A Strategic Partnership

 Brownfields projects typically involve unique local issues, which often have a political element.
-Saul Ewing Arnstein & Lehr attorneys work with various political lobbying and government relations firms, including two regional firms independently owned and operated by certain Saul Ewing Arnstein & Lehr partners -- State Street Advisors and JMM Consulting, Inc. The professionals at such firms read the local and state political landscapes and work with clients to help get the deal done.
+Saul Ewing attorneys work with various political lobbying and government relations firms, including two regional firms independently owned and operated by certain Saul Ewing partners: State Street Advisors and JMM Consulting, Inc. The professionals at such firms read the local and state political landscapes and work with clients to help get the deal done.

 Ready to Serve: Experienced Attorneys Throughout the Region

 Our attorneys are well-positioned to serve our clients' regional, as well as local, needs.
-Our attorneys have successfully combined their skills on several significant brownfields projects in the region.
-Our attorneys lecture and write frequently on issues related to brownfields.
+We have successfully combined the skills of attorneys across the firm on several significant brownfields projects.
 Most important, they are ready to help clients who are in or are now entering the brownfields industry to think and move ahead.